Wildlife Rehabilitation Resources and Directory

 Changes To Wildlife Rehabilitation Procedures

-To protect against the potential introduction of SARS-CoV-2 into wild animal populations in Wisconsin, the DNR has put in place temporary modifications to rehabilitation procedures to protect the health of Wisconsinites and wildlife.
+To protect against the potential introduction of SARS-CoV-2 into wild animal populations in Wisconsin, the DNR has temporarily modified rehabilitation procedures to protect the health of Wisconsinites and wildlife.

-There are increased biosecurity requirements for all bat, felid (bobcat), mustelid (weasel species, mink, fisher, otter), red fox and white-tailed deer rehabilitation this year, and space may be limited.
+This year, there are increased biosecurity requirements for all bat, felid (bobcat), mustelid (weasel species, mink, fisher, otter), red fox and white-tailed deer rehabilitation, and space may be limited.
 This spring, call a licensed rehabilitator before handling any of these species.

 For more information about SARS-CoV-2 in animals, visit USDA APHIS One Health – SARS-CoV-2 in Animals.